 The Commonwealth of Massachusetts Department of Elementary and Secondary Education licensure regulations require that all candidates for teacher licensure in Massachusetts pass the Communication and Literacy Skills (CLS) portion of the Massachusetts Test for Educator Licensure (MTEL).
 In addition, all candidates in most licensure areas must pass the appropriate Subject Matter test to become licensed educators.

 The University of Massachusetts Amherst requires that undergraduate students take and achieve a passing score on the CLS test prior to admission into professional preparation programs in the University.
 Post-baccalaureate and graduate students are also required to achieve a passing score on the CLS normally in their first semester of study and in all cases prior to their practicum.
-(Students in all professional preparation programs for educators for which there is a Subject Matter test must take and pass the appropriate Subject Matter test as a prerequisite for the program's and University's recommendation for licensure.)
+(Students in all professional preparation programs for educators for which there is a Subject Matter test must take and pass the appropriate Subject Matter test prior to the practicum and as a prerequisite for the University's recommendations for licensure.)